integralfx/MemTestHelper/DDR4 OC Guide.md

 * [Thaiphoon](http://www.softnology.biz/files.html) to show what ICs (integrated circuits or RAM chips) your sticks use.
 This will give you an idea of what frequency and timings to expect.
 * [MemTestHelper](https://github.com/integralfx/MemTestHelper/releases) or your memory tester of choice.
 [Karhu RAM Test](https://www.karhusoftware.com/ramtest/) (paid) is also a good choice.
 I wouldn't recommend AIDA64 memory test and [Memtest64](https://forums.anandtech.com/threads/techpowerups-memtest-64-is-it-better-than-hci-memtest-for-determining-stability.2532209/) as they are both not very good at finding memory errors.
 * [TM5](http://testmem.tz.ru/tm5.rar) with the [extreme config by anta777](https://drive.google.com/file/d/1uegPn9ZuUoWxOssCP4PjMjGW9eC_1VJA) seems to be faster than Karhu RAMTest at finding errors.
 One user has thoroughly tested it and they couldn't seem to fool it.
 YMMV.
+  * Make sure to load the config.
+It should say 'Customize: Extreme1 @anta777' if loaded.
   * Credits: [u/nucl3arlion](https://www.reddit.com/r/overclocking/comments/dlghvs/micron_reve_high_training_voltage_requirement/f4zcs04/)
 * To view timings in Windows:
   * Intel: [Asrock Timing Configurator v4.0.4](https://www.asrock.com/MB/Intel/X299%20OC%20Formula/index.asp#Download) (don't need an Asrock motherboard, though EVGA motherboards don't seem to work with this).